 How to Get to Osaka

 The following information is intended for international visitors, most of whom will have a Japan Rail (JR) Pass.
 For that reason, this page focuses on train travel and only uses buses in the absence of a good option to use the train network.
 Most but not all services are covered by the full JR Pass.
-For suggestions of things to see and do while in Osaka, see our ’40 Things to Do in Kyoto, Nara & Osaka’ page.
-Here’s how to get there:
+Let’s start with the obvious question:

 From the Kansai Airport, take the Limited Express Haruka service bound for Osaka.
 The train includes both reserved and non-reserved seating and takes just under 50-minutes / JPY2910 (res.) and JPY2380 (non-res.) to reach Shin-Osaka Station.

 FROM KYOTO / between 13 to 30 minutes

 Reaching Osaka from Kyoto is quick and easy as both are stops on the Tokaido Shinkansen running from Tokyo Station to Shin-Osaka Station, including stops at Kyoto and Nagoya among others.
 The fastest services on the Tokaido Shinkansen line will get you from Kyoto Station to Shin-Osaka Station in just 13 minutes / JPY1440.
 Alternatively, the JR Special Rapid service bound for Nagahama from Kyoto Station takes just under 28-minutes / JPY570 to reach Osaka Station (rather than Shin-Osaka Station).

 FROM NARA / between 40 to 50 minutes